manuth/CallerModule/README.md

 # CallerModule
-Provides information about the caller of a method and its module.
+Provides information about the caller of a method and its module

 This module provides the abillity to determine what module performed the most recent function call.
 It additionally provides information about the module such as: